akilarandil/HTON/README.md

     * **:**
     * **(**
     * **)**

- 4. The value of an attribute MUST be enclosed with double quotations only if the value contains whitespaces
+ 7. The value of an attribute **MUST** be enclosed with double quotations only if the value contains whitespaces (multiple values per attribute).
+This rule is very similar to HTML, since in HTML, attribute value **MUST** be within double quotations if it contains white spaces/multiple values.

 # JavaScript Library
 #### Notice - Supports ECMAScript 6 & above